tonyelhabr/nba-rapm/README.md

 INFO: `input` is "rapm_data.csv".
 INFO: `output` is "rapm_estimates.csv".
 INFO: It may take some time to process the data...
-INFO: Trying to export "o" possession data to poss-data-wide-o.rds.
+INFO: Trying to export "o" possession data to "poss-data-wide-o.rds".
-INFO: Trying to export "d" possession data to poss-data-wide-d.rds.
+INFO: Trying to export "d" possession data to "poss-data-wide-d.rds".
 INFO: Exported final rapm estimates to "rapm_estimates.csv".
 ```